edenspiekermann/bright/README.md

 ## Brightcove

-Brightcove is the default video provider and currently built into the library itself, as it was built solely as an abstraction for Brightcove in the first place.
-During development it became clear that it could easily be extended, so it was rewritten in a more generic approach.
-Brightcove being included as the default video service may be removed in future versions.

 __Required:__ `//admin.brightcove.com/js/BrightcoveExperiences.js` has to be loaded before the first usage of videoplayer.js.
 Use your favorite script loader or simply add a `script` tag before your main js file:
 ```html